House of Fraser: Former regional groups

 House of Fraser previously traded under many different, long established brand names.
 A number of regional groups of stores were acquired and subsequently extended or amalgamated.
-The Arnotts and Frasers groups were created by House of Fraser from scratch.
+The Arnotts, Frasers and Rackhams groups were created by House of Fraser from scratch.
 These key groups, together with the flagship store of each one, and the regions to which they are largely associated are: